keroserene/snowflake/README.md

 #### Snowflake proxy

-Otherwise, to connect through the WebRTC proxy in the browser, start a local http server in the `proxy/` directory however you wish.
-For instance:
+Otherwise, to connect through the WebRTC proxy in the browser, build with:
 ```
 cd proxy/
+cake build
+```

+Then start a local http server in the `proxy/build/` however you wish For instance:

+'''
+cd build/
 python -m http.server
-```
+'''

 Open a browser tab to `0.0.0.0:8000/snowflake.html`.
 The page will ask you to input a relay.
 Input your desired relay address, or input nothing/gibberish which will cause